seek-oss/toolbox/README.md

     # Whether the application test should run in "warning mode" and always pass so as not to block
     # the Buildkite pipeline.
 Defaults to false.
     always_pass: false

+# (Optional)
+# Buildkite configuration section.
+buildkite:
+  # (Optional)
+  # Whether Buildkite should block or wait between certain Terraform steps.
+This will apply between
+  # the plan steps and the apply steps, as well as between apply steps for non-production workspaces
+  # and production workspaces.
+If specified, the value of this property must be either "block" or
+  # "wait".
+The default is to block.
+  deploy_pause_type: block
+  # (Optional)
+  # Buildkite artifact management section.
+This section determines how the Buildkite artifacts plugin
+  # (https://github.com/buildkite-plugins/artifacts-buildkite-plugin) should be configured for Terraform
+  # plan and apply steps.
+  artifacts:
+    # (Optional)
+    # Artifact download configuration section.
+    download:
+    - from: target/package.zip
+      to: target/package.zip
+    # (Optional)
+    # Artifact upload configuration section.
+    upload:
+    - from: target/package.zip
+      to: target/package.zip
 ```

 <!-- Links -->